• Bookies

 As always, shop around for the best price.

-Scheffler’s price is the lowest of any U.S. Open player since Tiger Woods went off at +300 ahead of the 2009 national golf championship at Bethpage Black.
+Scheffler’s price of +270 tops the +300 he carried before the 2024 national championship.
+It also surpasses the number on Tiger Woods (+300) ahead of the 2009 national golf championship at Bethpage Black.
 Tiger opened that event with a 74 and rallied for a T6 finish.

-The action on Scheffler has been "similar to Tiger but in a smaller scale," SuperBook Sports VP of Risk Jeff Sherman told bookies.com.
+The action on Scheffler has been "similar to Tiger but in a smaller scale," SuperBook Sports VP of Risk Jeff Sherman told bookies.com in 2024.
 "His short odds have caused other golfers odds to escalate, but we used to get extremely large wagers on Tiger at even shorter odds.
 We see decent size wagers on Scottie but not in the neighborhood of Tiger."

 The value on Scheffler has long evaporated.
 He was +1800 before winning the 2022 Masters.
 He was a negative money favorite at -120 before his win at Augusta this past April.
 Scheffler dominated that field in winning by 4 shots.